markfinger/python-webpack/README.md

 the `context` argument to the `webpack` function.

-Using context allows you to treat config functions as factories or templates, which can assist you to reduce boilerplate by allowing config files to be reused in multiple contexts.
+Using context allows you to treat config functions as factories or templates, which can assist you to reduce boilerplate and reuse config files across multiple contexts.

 ### Using relative paths to config files